maartenSXM/cpphash/README.md

 ```

 dehash was originally written to remove hash-style comments in text files
-such as yaml that require the C-preprocessor for macro features. cpptext.sh
+such as yaml that require the C-preprocessor for macro features. cpphash.sh
 was added as a front-end for dehash.sh to do exactly that for any text files,
 including yaml.